50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 An automation architect designs and maintains the test automation framework, ensuring it meets the project’s needs and integrates well with CI/CD pipelines.
 They establish coding standards, define best practices, and provide guidance on test automation tools and techniques to maximize efficiency and maintainability.
 Additionally, collaborate with development and operations teams to align automation efforts with overall project goals and objectives and anticipate future scalability and maintainability requirements.

-78. How do you handle security testing in automation?
+78. What approaches are used to handle security testing in automation?

 Ans:

-79. Can you explain the concept of mocking in testing?
+79. What is the concept of mocking in testing and its applications?

 Ans: